Quantum limits of superresolution in a noisy environment

-\emph{Finite spatial mode demultiplexing.---} Finally, we analyze the achievable resolution using the method of fin-SPADE.
-In the noiseless case, Fin-SPADE method employs a photon-counting for each Hermite-Gaussian mode $h_q(x)$ on the image plane, which has been shown to be optimal if an enough number of Hermite-Gaussian modes are accessible in experiment \cite{tsang2016, lupo2016}.
-In general, the analytical expression of the classical Fisher information of fin-SPADE is difficult to obtain due to the statistical correlations between different modes of the measurement.
-We thus obtain the lower bound of the classical Fisher information using an inequality $F(\theta)\geq \dot{\vec{\mu}}^\text{T}C^{-1}\dot{\vec{\mu}}$, where $\vec{\mu}$ and $C$ denote the mean and covariance matrix of the outcome distribution, and $\dot{\vec{\mu}}\equiv\partial_s \vec{\mu}$ \cite{stein2014}.
+\emph{Finite spatial mode demultiplexing.---} Finally, we analyze an achievable resolution using the fin-SPADE measurement.
+In the noiseless case, the fin-SPADE scheme employs a photon counting for each Hermite-Gaussian mode $h_q(x)$ on the image plane, which is optimal if enough Hermite-Gaussian modes are accessible in experiment \cite{tsang2016quantum, lupo2016ultimate}.
+In general, the analytical expression of the CFI of the fin-SPADE scheme is difficult to obtain due to the statistical correlations between different modes of the measurement.
+We thus obtain the lower bound of the CFI using an inequality $F(\theta)\geq \dot{\vec{\mu}}^\text{T}C^{-1}\dot{\vec{\mu}}$, where $\vec{\mu}$ and $C$ denote the mean and covariance matrix of the outcome distribution, and $\dot{\vec{\mu}}\equiv\partial_s \vec{\mu}$ \cite{stein2014lower}.
+We provide more details on the CFI and the numerical method in Appendix \ref{appendix:CFI}.
 We consider a finite number of Hermite-Gaussian modes $h_q$ with $0\leq q\leq Q-1$ with $Q=15$ in the presence of thermal noise in the problem of resolving two incoherent thermal sources.
-We numerically confirmed that increasing $Q$ larger than $15$ does not change the classical Fisher information for $10^{-3}\leq s/\sigma \leq 1$.
-Fig. \ref{cfi} shows the ratio of the lower bound of the classical Fisher information of Fin-SPADE to quantum Fisher information (see Appendix C for details).
-It clearly shows that for the large number of signal photons $\eta N_s$, the ratio converges to the unity, which means that fin-SPADE is optimal in that regime.
-Even when $\eta N_s$ is small, the lower bound of classical Fisher information gives at least $65\%$ of quantum Fisher information.
-Hence, even in the presence of noise, the performance of fin-SPADE method is not degraded significantly when it is compared to quantum Fisher information.
-A particular way to improve this further is to directly measure the incoming photon numbers onto the symmetric and antisymmetric modes and their derivative modes $\{\hat{a}_\pm,\hat{b}_\pm \}$ (see Appendix B for details).
-In general, the implementation of such a measurement requires a prior information, which might be overcome by using adaptive method \cite{nielsen2000}.
+We confirmed that increasing $Q$ larger than $15$ does not change the CFI for $10^{-3}\leq s/\sigma \leq 1$.
+Figure \ref{cfi} shows the ratio of the lower bound of the CFI of fin-SPADE to the QFI (See Appendix \ref{appendix:CFI}).
+It clearly shows that for a large number of signal photons $\eta N_s$, the ratio converges to the unity, which indicates that the fin-SPADE measurement is optimal in that regime.
+Even when $\eta N_s$ is small, the lower bound of the CFI gives at least $65\%$ of the QFI.
+Hence, the fin-SPADE method's performance is not degraded significantly by thermal noise compared to the QFI.
+A particular way to improve this further is to directly measure the incoming photon numbers onto the symmetric and antisymmetric modes and their derivative modes $\{\hat{a}_\pm,\hat{b}_\pm \}$ (See Appendix \ref{appendix:QFI}).
+In general, the implementation of such a measurement requires a prior information, which might be overcome by using the adaptive method \cite{barndorff2000fisher}.